DataShaka/Documentation/routes/retrieve.md

 - The Retrieve route allows you to query and/or manipulate stored data from a given groupspace
-- A authentication token is needed to make any query.
+- An authentication token is needed to make any query.

 ##Version